Game Boy Advance Architecture

 Accessories

-The same Game Boy Link socket is included to provide multi-playing capabilities.
+The previous Game Boy Link socket is included to provide multi-player capabilities or extra content.
 Though there’s no IR sensor anymore, for some reason (maybe too unreliable for large transfers).

 Anti-Piracy & Homebrew